-There are many types of white blood cells, each with specific roles, but their main job is to fight infection.
-Neutropenia is a condition in which a person has very low amounts of a type of white blood cell called a neutrophil in their body.
+There are many types of white blood cells.
+While each type has a specific role, their main job is to fight infection.
+Neutropenia is a condition in which a person has very low amounts of a type of white blood cell called a neutrophil in his or her body.
 Since white blood cells attack harmful bacteria, viruses, and fungi, neutropenia increases the risk of infections.

-Neutropenia is often seen in people receiving chemotherapy or radiation, which can temporarily weaken the immune system or cause myelosuppression, the slowing down of normal production of blood cells.
+Neutropenia is often seen in people getting chemotherapy or radiation.
+These treatments can temporarily weaken the immune system or cause myelosuppression, the slowing down of normal production of blood cells.

 The specific type of treatment influences neutropenia.
 It also depends on the disease, the stage of the cancer, and where it is located.
 Also at high risk are those undergoing bone marrow transplants that require myelosuppressive chemotherapy treatments, sometimes with total body irradiation.

-Neutropenic effects can accumulate over the years.
-If you've received round after round of chemotherapy, you are at risk.
+Neutropenic effects can build up over the years.
+If you have round after round of chemotherapy, you are at risk.
 If you start the current treatment with an already weak immune system, you're also at risk.
 Advanced age and poor nutritional status are other contributing risk factors.

-If patients are at high risk for neutropenia, doctors may give them medication for an infection before it actually develops.
+If you are at high risk for neutropenia, doctors may give you medication for an infection before it actually develops.
 Antibiotics that cover a broad range of bacteria are often used as a preventive treatment for neutropenia.
 Doctors may refer to this type of preventive treatment as prophylactic treatment.

 The overuse of antibiotics causing resistant strains of bacteria is concerning, but the consequences of not using them are of greater concern.
 Infections can cause a delay in chemotherapy or radiation treatment that may negatively affect the long-term effectiveness of these treatments.

 People with neutropenia may have diarrhea, mucositis (irritation of the lining of the mouth), problems with body organs, and fever.
-A fever requires immediate medical attention or septic shock, a potentially serious and deadly condition in which bacteria quickly spread in the blood, can occur.
+A fever requires immediate medical attention because septic shock can occur.
+This is a potentially serious and deadly condition in which bacteria quickly spread in the blood.

-Patients may be told to check their temperature twice daily and report any temperature of 100.5 degrees Fahrenheit or higher to their doctor right away.
+You may be told to check your temperature twice daily and report any temperature of 100.5°F or higher to your doctor right away.

-Good personal hygiene and avoiding things that promote the growth of bacteria lower the risk of infection.
+To lower your risk of infection, use good personal hygiene and avoid things that promote the growth of bacteria.
 The following suggestions are for people with neutropenia who are outside the hospital:

 Avoid people with signs of infection and avoid large crowds.
 Wear a face mask if you cannot avoid crowds.

-Avoid people who are sick with communicable (contagious) diseases, including a cold, the flu, measles, or chicken pox.
+Avoid people who are sick with contagious diseases, including a cold, the flu, measles, or chicken pox.

 Stay away from children who have recently been given live virus vaccines, such as chicken pox and oral polio, as they may be contagious to people with very low blood cell counts.